nickesc/modpack-lock/README.md

   -d, --dry-run           Dry-run mode - no files will be written

 GENERATION
-  -g, --gitignore         Update .gitignore file with rules for files not hosted on Modrinth -r, --readme            Generate README.md files for each category
+  -g, --gitignore         Update the .gitignore file to ignore content hosted on Modrinth -r, --readme            Generate README.md files for each category

 LOGGING